GarySimons/Gary_Simons/README.md

 ### This website is:
 * Easy to navigate.
-* Displays easy to read, simple, usefull information.
+* Displays easy to read, simple, useful information.
 * Has pleasing colours, illustration and typography.
 * Fully responsive to work and look visually appealing on all viewing devices.
 * Enabling recruiters and employers to see my skills, experience and education.